starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/intro.rst

 rather than modifying it.
 Note that in the current version this is not enforced by the compiler.

-Consider the four implicit arguments:
+Consider the three implicit arguments:
 ``syscall_ptr``, ``pedersen_ptr`` and ``range_check_ptr``:

 1. You should be familiar with ``pedersen_ptr``, which allows to compute the Pedersen